Alpine salamander: Taxonomy and subspecies

-Genetic analysis suggests that the Corsican fire salamander (Salamandra corsica) is the closest related species, and the black-yellow coloration is an ancestral feature of alpine salamanders.
-Proposed colonization from south (Prealps) to Alps was carried out by the fully melanistic (derived feature) S. a. atra after the last retreat of the ice sheets.
+Genetic analysis suggests that the Corsican fire salamander (Salamandra corsica) is the closest related species, and that the black-yellow colour is an ancestral feature of alpine salamanders.
+Proposed colonisation from south (Prealps) to Alps was by the fully melanistic (derived feature) S. a. atra after the last retreat of the ice sheets.

 Habitat and distribution

-The alpine salamander (center) photographed in Schoppernau, an Austrian municipality.
+Alpine salamander (centre) photographed in Schoppernau, an Austrian municipality.

 Habitat

 As terrestrial organisms, these salamanders live on land.
 S. atra tend to live underneath stones or logs, or in rocky crevices in their mountainous habitat.
 They also are diurnal, and most active in the day with periods of inactivity, rest, or sleep at night.
 They will engage in nocturnal activity on a weather-dependent basis.
 Ideal weather for alpine salamanders is rainy or post-rain, at temperatures between 3 and 18 °C.

 Geographic distribution

-The alpine salamander is found from the France–Switzerland border at the western end of its range, all the way through Austria to the Dinaric Alps at the eastern edge of its territory.
-This salamander typically lives at altitudes above 700 m above sea level, even reaching 2,000 m of elevation.
+The alpine salamander is found from the France–Switzerland border at the western end of its range, all the way through Switzerland and Austria to the Dinaric Alps at the eastern edge of its territory.
+It typically lives at altitudes above 700 m above sea level, even reaching 2,000 m altitude.
 The western Alps (in France and Italy) are inhabited by a similar species, Lanza's alpine salamander (Salamandra lanzai), in only one small area.
 S. atra generally live in forested biomes, particularly deciduous-coniferous mixes.
 They also can inhabit meadows or grasslands in the mountains, and tend to do well with a mix of tree types.

-Their range spans several nations, including: Slovenia, Croatia, Bosnia, Hersegovina, Montenegro, Kosovo, France, Italy, Austria, Algeria, Switzerland.
+Their range spans several nations, including Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Kosovo, France, Italy, Austria, and Switzerland.